 Lippincott’s Gazetteer of the World – digitized at Google Books, Published 1902 in Philadelphia by the J.B.
 Lippincott Company

-Elizabeth Shown Mills – Context: A Powerful Tool for Problem-Solving – NGS 2019 lecture, available for purchase
+Elizabeth Shown Mills – Context: A Powerful Tool for Problem-Solving – 2021 lecture available at Legacy Family Tree webinars (subscription required)

 Names in South Carolina – volumes 1-12 digitized and searchable at the University of South Carolina, University Libraries